-Our accumulated deficit is approximately \$188 million as of December 31, 2012.
-We achieved profitability for three consecutive quarters in 2012.
-We have been EBITDA positive every quarter for 19 consecutive quarters since the second quarter of 2008.
-We can give no assurances that we will continue to be profitable in the future.
+Our accumulated deficit is approximately \$202 million as of December 31, 2013.
+We can give no assurances that we will be profitable in the future.
 We cannot assure investors that we will sustain profitability or that we will not incur operating losses in the future.